Removal from the list of workers subject to reinforced individual health monitoring

 Article R. 4323-56 of the French Labor Code stipulates that the operation of certain equipment presenting particular risks, due to its characteristics or purpose, is subject to a driving license* issued by the employer.
 This is the case, for example, for an employee using a self-propelled handling truck or a mobile elevating work platform.

-However, the validity of this authorization will now be subject to the worker's possession of a certificate stating that he or she has no medical contraindications to operating the equipment authorized.
+Since October 1, 2025, the provision requiring workers with a driver's license to have an SIR has been abolished.
+However, the validity of this driving permit is now subject to the worker holding a certificate proving that they have no medical contraindications to driving the equipment for which they are authorized to drive.
 This certificate, valid for five years, is issued by the occupational physician following a medical examination.
-It is presented by the worker to the employer, who keeps a copy for the duration of its validity.
-A copy is added to the occupational health medical file by the occupational physician.
+It is presented by the worker to the employer, who keeps a copy for the entire period of its validity.
+A copy is added by the occupational physician to the occupational health file.

-- An aptitude test carried out by the occupational physician;
+1. An aptitude test carried out by the occupational physician;

-- A test of the operator's knowledge and skills in the safe operation of work equipment;
+2. A test of the operator's knowledge and skills in the safe operation of work equipment;

-- Knowledge of the area and the instructions to be followed at the site(s) of use.
+3. Knowledge of the area and the instructions to be followed at the site(s) of use.

 Electrical certification